tldr-pages/tldr/pages/common/lspath.md

 # lspath

-> Print the contents of the system PATH variable, with one element per line.
+> CLI app to list the contents of the PATH environment variable, with optional paging.
 > More information: <https://github.com/clementi/lspath>.

 - Print the contents of the system PATH variable, with one element per line: